bobranten/Ext4Fsd/README.md

     still install the oficial release and then copy this driver over the old in \windows\system32\drivers.
     The current status of the development is that all metadata checksums is implemented and jbd2 is ported to support 64-bit blocknumbers.
+    The driver is now ready to be tested!
     This work is dedicated to my mother Berit Ingegerd Branten.
     Bo Branten <bosse@acc.umu.se>